The safety measures put in place in the Library have not changed, despite the easing of restrictions the government has allowed elsewhere.

-During the National Lockdown, face coverings must be worn in the Library for both Click & Visit and Click & Study bookings.
+You must wear a face covering in the Library for both Click & Visit and Click & Study bookings.
 Some members of the Newman community may be exempt from wearing face coverings, and we expect staff and students to be sensitive to these needs.

 You must follow the terms and conditions below if you want to use the Click & Study service:

 These terms and conditions are in addition to, and modify, the Library's general policies and regulations.

 You will receive a confirmation email with a code which you will need when you arrive at the Library.

 Bookings are made on a first come, first served basis.

 There are bookable study spaces on all three floors of the Library.
 There are a number of different options and features that you can choose when you book:

 We have some study spaces which have specialist assistive technology attached, including: